-As you browse the Internet on your computer, there are small files that are automatically dropped on your device.
+As you browse the Internet on your computer, there are small files automatically drop on your device.
 These files are what we call cookies.
 These cookies are harmless bits of text that your computer locally stores and can be easily viewed and deleted.

-However, cookies can be used to tell a lot about your activities and the things you prefer.
-These files can, therefore, be used to identify you without your consent.
+However, cookies can tell a lot about your activities and the things you prefer.
+These files can, therefore identify you without your consent.

-From a legal point of view, this is a major breach of your privacy, and with the rate at which technology is changing and advancing, your privacy is at risk.
+From a legal point of view, this is a major breach of your privacy.
+The rate at which technology is changing and advancing, your privacy is at risk.

 In most cases, the websites you are visiting are not the source of the cookies.
 The cookies originate from third parties who use them to track you for marketing purposes.
-Because not all cookies are used to identify you, a vast majority, which are useful to the owners of the website are therefore under the GDPR.
+Because not all cookies can identify you, a vast majority, which are useful to the owners of the website are therefore under the GDPR.

-Cookies used for advertising, analytics, and functional services, for instance chat and survey tools, are some of those that can be used to identify you.
+Cookies used for advertising, analytics, and functional services, for instance chat and survey tools, are some of those that can identify you.

 In the EU’s General Data Protection, the issue of cookies addressed only once.
 But the GDPR’s regulations on cookies have a major impact on organizations that transact their businesses on the Internet.
 These regulations also give you the right, as a consumer to be forgotten.
 This means that websites have to erase all data that can identify a person if they are not needed anymore.
 This is if the person whose data has been collected ask for their deletion, or if the data was processed improperly or illegally.